Wallethub/cjs2web/README.md

 #### Combining and IIFE

-Normally you will want to enable the **combine** option.
+Normally you will want to enable the *combine* option.
-Otherwise the transformation output will not be a single script but raw format for further processing.
+Otherwise the transformation output will not be a string of code but raw module format.
-The **iife** can therefore only be enabled in combination with the **combine** option.
+The *iife* options can only be enabled in combination with *combine*.

 #### Prefix

-The **prefix** option can be very important.
-Look at the following example:
+The *prefix* is very important.
+Consider the following example:

 ```javascript
 // index.js
 var helper = require('./helper');
 helper.doSomething();
 // helper.js
 exports.doSomething = function() { /*...*/ };
 ```

-Without providing a prefix this would result in:
+Without providing a *prefix* a transformation of the above would result in:

 ```javascript
 var helper = (function(module) {